 Email

-To access your Monash mail account log into my.monash
+To access your Monash email account log into the Student Portal and open the App Launcher (top right corner).

 Your Monash account is the only email the University will use to communicate with you.
 You should check it at least twice a week so you don't miss important messages about your enrolment or studies.